 The lush Victoria Gardens and River Kenwyn are close at hand for a lunchtime picnic.
 Right across the road, you can sit down for a light lunch or buy some local produce at The Old Cheese Shop, where I was given a friendly welcome.

 All considered, this workspace is a great alternative option for coworking in Cornwall.
-The day and week rates are £25/£70 in line with the Penzance site, although ongoing membership in Truro is slightly more expensive.
+Memberships are priced similarly to Workbox Penzance, although there are no day or week rates available.
 See the Workbox website for the full details.

 Coworking spaces in Falmouth